Jon-Webb-79/Mac_Config/README.rst

 ``% brew install python@3.XX``

-In the above command, ``XX`` designates whatever version of Python you want to download
+In the above command, ``XX`` designates whatever version of Python you want to download.
+Currently, this will install to the ``/opt/homebrew/bin/`` directory.
+However, this can change, so please check which directory it is installed to with the ``which python3`` command.
+You will need this information later in the installation process.

 ``% pip3 install powerline-status``